-Golden Atlas Cedar is an open evergreen tree with a strong central leader and a stunning habit of growth which features almost oriental horizontally-tiered branches.
+Blue Atlas Cedar is an open evergreen tree with a strong central leader and a stunning habit of growth which features almost oriental horizontally-tiered branches.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree, and usually looks its best without pruning, although it will tolerate pruning.
-Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

-Golden Atlas Cedar is recommended for the following landscape applications;
+Blue Atlas Cedar is recommended for the following landscape applications;

-- Accent

-- Shade

-- Vertical Accent
+- Accent - Vertical Accent